zapier/zapier-platform/docs/cli.md

 ## cache:clear

-> Clears the app cache for a major version.
+> Clear the cache data for a major version.

 **Usage**: `zapier cache:clear [MAJORVERSION]`

-The cache will be cleared for all app versions under the given major version.
+This command clears the cache data for a major version of your integration.

-This command will add a job to the worker queue so it may take some time to complete.
+The job will be run in the background and may take some time to complete.

-You can check `zapier history` to see the high level status of the job.
+You can check `zapier history` to see the job status.

 **Arguments**
-* `majorVersion` | (Optional) The app cache will be deleted for this major version.
-If not provided, you must pick from a list of major versions for this app.
+* `majorVersion` | (Optional) The cache data will be deleted for this major version.
+If not provided, you must pick from a list of major versions for this integration.

 **Flags**
 * `-d, --debug` | Show extra debugging output.

 **Examples**
-* `zapier cache clear`
+* `zapier cache:clear`
-* `zapier cache clear 2`
+* `zapier cache:clear 2`

 ## convert